Facebook Pixel

 According to the AARP nearly 90% of older adults want to age-in-place and maintain independence.
 But here’s the problem: 85% of older adults have done NOTHING to prepare their homes for aging.

-Since 2015 a national membership, training, advocacy and services organization.
+Since 2015, Age Safe® America has been a national membership, training, advocacy and services organization dedicated to home safety and fall prevention.

 Fall Prevention is a Serious Issue as We Age